thorstent/thorstent.github.io/theses/index.md

 Doctor of Philosophy (PhD)
 --------------------------

+**Automatic Synthesis of Synchronisation Primitives for Concurrent Programs**

-**Abstract.** Concurrent Systems are increasingly common and are also used in safety- critical systems.
+*Abstract.* Concurrent Systems are increasingly common and are also used in safety- critical systems.
 The hardest part of programming concurrent programs is to get the synchronisation right.
 Missing synchronisation typically manifests itself in the form of subtle, hard to reproduce, errors.